PowellHabwe/PowellHabwe/README.md

 # Hi, I'm Powell Habwe! 👋

-I've been immersed in programming for about 3 and a half years now, and I love diving deep into building robust software solutions.
+I've been immersed in programming for about 3 and a half years now, and building robust software solutions.Or rather awesome software that people can use.
 Here's a snapshot of what I bring to the table:

 - 💻 Proficient in **Python** , **Django**,, **NOdeJs**,, **ExpressJs**,, **Laravel**, with a strong foundation in backend web development.